mohamedgharib0011/native-chat-system/README.md

 # Native-Chat-System
-A chat application that lets people chat in their native language.
+Chatting application allows people to chat in their native language.
 It automatically translates the other participants messages, and vice versa, so you can have lengthy conversations without using a translation dictionary.

 # Built with
 1. Nodejs